hashgraph/hedera-forking/INTERNALS.md

 When a Development network forks from a remote one, it uses the JSON-RPC interface to fetch code and state at a given point in time (when a block number is specified).

-The solution proposed to **emulate HTS** related calls using Solidity.
+The solution proposes to **emulate HTS** related calls using Solidity.
 We can use this mock implementation [`HtsSystemContractMock.sol`](https://github.com/hashgraph/hedera-smart-contracts/blob/8cc3ef8b59860ad27d043f38aa7254fa802d0acb/test/foundry/mocks/hts-precompile/HtsSystemContractMock.sol) in the `hedera-smart-contracts` as a starting point.

 Already created Tokens (existing in the remote network) have a bytecode representation.